Fault: Insufficient ventilation

 Fault: Too few screws

-Episode: Due to its high density, hardwood can develop enormous strength.
+Consequence: Due to its high density, hardwood can develop enormous strength.
 If the plank has too much leeway, it can buckle and warp.
 In addition, the screws can break.

 Solution: Screw the planks at the beginning and end and observe a maximum screw spacing of 50 cm.
 Leave the board ends protruding by a maximum of 8 cm.